ctontario/slate/source/includes/_Institution.md

 ```

-Gets all the data related to one institution
+Gets the profile data related to one institution

 ### HTTP Request